There isn’t an official list of Google ranking factors.

 I have used positive social velocity to bring Penguin penalised sites back to the #1 spot.

-– Negative Social Factors
+Negative Social Ranking Factors

 #1 – Negative Social Velocity